rootkovska/rootkovska.github.io/_posts/2017-04-26-qubes-compromise-recovery.md

 many more, depending on which other applications the user regularly uses, to persist her code within a specific AppVM.
-Additionally, an attacker can potentially use bugs in any of the software that is always, or often, run in the AppVM, such as e.g. a bug in Nautilus (file manager) or some PDF viewer.
+Additionally, an attacker can potentially use bugs in any of the software that is always, or often, run in the AppVM, such as a bug in Nautilus (file manager) or some PDF viewer.

 Qubes offers three mechanisms how to deal with this problem: